What to Do in Nursing Home Cases

 Immediately get a copy of the entire medical chart.
-There have been instances when records have been falsified, so you want to get the chart as soon as possible.
+There have been instances when records have been falsified, so you want to get the chart as soon as possible.2.
+Names of Staff

 In addition to filing a complaint in court, you can call the Illinois Department of Public Health's toll-free hotline at 1-800-252-4343.
-This state agency polices and investigates nursing home abuse and neglect.
+This state agency polices and investigates nursing home abuse and neglect.4.
+Bed Sores

 Bed sores can occur when a person is bedridden.
 A bed sore develops when blood supply to the skin is cut off for more than two to three hours.
 A bed sore starts as a red, painful area, which eventually turns purple.
 Left untreated, the skin can break open and become infected.
 A bed sore can become deep, extending into the muscle (usually a stage IV bed sore).
 Bed sores often occur in the buttocks or lower back area (on the sacrum or iliac crest), or on the heels of the feet.